-Our evolutionary relationship with food and drink stretches from the days of cooking cave dwellers to contemporary cr peries and beyond, and Dinner with Darwin serves up scintillating insight into the entire, awesome span.
+Our evolutionary relationship with food and drink stretches from the days of cooking cave dwellers to contemporary crêperies and beyond, and Dinner with Darwin serves up scintillating insight into the entire, awesome span.
 This feast of soup, science, and human society is one to savor.
-With a wit as dry as a fine pinot noir and a cache of evolutionary knowledge as vast as the most discerning connoisseur’s wine cellar, Silvertown whets our appetites--and leaves us hungry for more.
+With a wit as dry as a fine pinot noir and a cache of evolutionary knowledge as vast as the most discerning connoisseur’s wine cellar, Silvertown whets our appetites—and leaves us hungry for more.

 About the Author

 Jonathan Silvertown is professor of evolutionary ecology in the Institute of Evolutionary Biology at the University of Edinburgh.
-He is the author of numerous books on ecology and evolution, including, most recently, The Long and the Short of It: The Science of Life Span and Aging, also published by the University of Chicago Press.
+He is the author of numerous books on ecology and evolution.
+He is the Founding Chair of Trustees and now a Trustee of the Ecological Continuity Trust in the United Kingdom.